 Day 1: Do not touch and wash the surgical area the first night.
 If possible, cover the head with a hat while going out.
 On sleeping time, do elevate your head to avoid rubbing off or detaching any of the grafts.
 3 or 4 pillows are helpful to achieve an ideal angle.

-Week 2 – Week 4: As hair follicles at this period have entered the resting phase, so it will temporarily start losing hair shafts.
+Week 2 – Week 4: During this time, hair follicles are in the resting phase, causing temporary hair shaft loss.
 Do not panic.
 Just continue to wash and even dye your hair as you normally do.

-Month 4 – Month 6: Do remember to use a strong sunblock SPF 30 while going outside in the sun.
+In Month 4 until Month 6: Do remember to use a strong sunblock SPF 30 while going outside in the sun.

-Month 6 – Month 12: As the transplanted hair continues to become thicker and longer from fine baby hair, you can style them the way you desire.
+After Month 6 to Month 12: You can style the transplanted hair as it grows thicker and longer from fine baby hair.

-Month 12 – Month 18: Congratulations to you the final hair stage and you make a change in your life, Enjoy your new hair.
+Month 12 to Month 18: Congratulations to you the final hair stage and you make a change in your life, Enjoy your new hair.

 Hair transplant side effects